thedude0606/options_copy_TB/PROGRESS.md

 - Handling edge cases in datetime processing for options with unusual expiration formats
 - Potential performance bottlenecks when processing large option chains
 - Inconsistent data formats in Schwab API responses requiring additional validation
-- Timeframe selection sometimes requires multiple attempts to display correctly
 - Recommendation data may show incomplete information for certain symbols or market conditions
-- Technical indicators may not display properly for all timeframes and periods

 ## Next Steps